Search

 • If you have parties or picnics on the calendar, plan to bring a vegetable- and fruit-based dish to share.

-• Use the salad greens and raw vegetables first, then your cooked leafy greens perhaps accompanied by the grilled or steamed vegetable.
-Next up, is the cabbage and root vegetables.
+• First, use the salad greens and raw vegetables, then your cooked leafy greens, perhaps accompanied by the grilled or steamed vegetables.
+Next up are the cabbage and root vegetables.

-• Enjoy the bounty of the summer by serving the colorful, nutrient-packed produce with baked pan-fried or grilled lean meat, fish, or plant- based proteins such as tofu, tempeh, nuts and beans.
+• Enjoy the bounty of the summer by serving colorful, nutrient-packed produce with baked pan-fried or grilled lean meat, fish, or plant-based proteins such as tofu, tempeh, nuts and beans.

 Now for a recipe to make it easy to use your summer bounty…